 The Council keeps archives of documents relating to the local area.
 These may include parish registers, maps and plans, council minutes and other historic documents providing an insight into the history of the area.

 Information of local interest is often donated, bequeathed or loaned to the archive service by local residents and historians.
-Those for Dumfries and Galloway can be accessed through the Archive Centre, Burns Street, Dumfries.
+Those for Dumfries and Galloway can be accessed through the new Archive Search Room and Local Studies section, which is now based in the Ewart Library in Dumfries.
 Our Online Archive Catalogue provides details of all records currently available through the archive service.